The EU PAS Register® is a publicly available register of non-interventional post-authorisation studies (PAS).

 PASS initiated, managed or financed voluntarily by a marketing authorisation holder and which are required in a Risk Management Plan (RMP) to further investigate safety concerns or to evaluate the effectiveness of risk minimisation activities, and any other PASS should also be entered into the EU PAS Register to support the same level of transparency, scientific and quality standards.
 Further information about the requirements for the registration of PASS is available in the guideline on Good Pharmacovigilance Practices (GVP) module VIII.

-Information on post-authorisation efficacy studies (PAES) that are not clinical trials (i.e. outside the scope of Directive 2001/20/EC) should also be entered in the EU PAS Register to support transparency on post-authorisation efficacy studies (PAES), whether they are initiated, managed or financed by a marketing authorisation holder voluntarily or pursuant to an obligation.
+Information on post-authorisation efficacy studies (PAES) that are not clinical trials (i.e. outside the scope of the Clinical Trials Regulation (Regulation (EU) No 536/2014) should also be entered in the EU PAS Register to support transparency on post-authorisation efficacy studies (PAES), whether they are initiated, managed or financed by a marketing authorisation holder voluntarily or pursuant to an obligation.
 Further information about the requirements for PAES is available on EMA's Q&A webpage.